Ishikari Plain

-Ishikari Plain (石狩平野) is a plain in western Hokkaido.
+Ishikari Plain (石狩平野, Ishikari-heiya) is a plain in western Hokkaido.

 The area of the plain is approximately 3800km^{2}.
 The central city is Sapporo.
 Rice cultivation is very popular in the Ishikari Plain.
+Groundwater of Ishikari Plain is contaminated with arsenic due to leaching from geological formations.

+Name of the Ishikari Plain comes from the Ainu word Ishikaribetsu, which is interpreted as “a river that winds and flows” or “a river that (God) made beautifully”.
+It refers to the Ishikari River.

 Popular Culture

 A fictionalized version of Ishikari Plain is extensively featured in the 2025 action-adventure video game Ghost of Yōtei.
 In the game, it serves as the primary setting for hunting the Oni, a member of the Yōtei Six, the main antagonists of the game.